Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Framework

-\para{Model fine-tuning and alignment stage.}Toxicity classifiers can be biased or imperfect, leading to significant false negatives and false positives when applied to training samples.
-Therefore, using the toxicity classifier as a simple filter can still result in residual toxicity in a chatbot and/or degrade its utility.
-To address this issue, we propose a \textit{3-step} process: (1) First, we generate synthetic conversation with desirable conversational traits, which is our `healing dataset' to mitigate toxicity.
-(2) We fine-tune the model on an updated dataset that includes healing samples.
-(3) A model alignment stage that further nudges the model to place more emphasis on reducing toxicity while reinforcing desirable conversational traits.
+\para{Model fine-tuning and alignment stage.} Toxicity classifiers are often biased or imperfect, producing many false negatives and false positives in training data.
+Using them as simple filters can leave residual toxicity in a chatbot and/or reduce its utility.
+To address this, we propose a \textit{3-step} process:

-\textit{Step 1: Healing data generation.} We use the annotations from the toxicity classification stage to create the healing data.
-Our strategy is simple: we replace the response part of a context-response pair flagged as toxic (from the previous stage), with a synthetic response that is non-toxic or more desirable.
+\textit{Step 1: Healing data generation.} We use the annotations from the toxicity classification stage to create a `healing dataset'.
+Our strategy is simple: we replace the response part of a context-response pair flagged as toxic (from the previous stage), with a synthetic response that is non-toxic and has desirable conversational traits.
 We experiment with two healing approaches:

-\textit{(a) Non-contextual healing (NH).} A simple and obvious strategy is to replace the toxic responses with a canned response.
+\textit{(a) Non-contextual healing (NH).} A simple strategy is to replace the toxic responses with a canned response.
 We use the response: \textit{``I'm sorry, I'm not sure what to say.
 Thank you for sharing and talking to me though''}.
-We term this as non-contextual healing, as the generic response is unlikely to capture the context of the conversation.
+We call this non-contextual healing, since the generic response is unlikely to capture the context of the conversation.

 \textit{(b) Contextual healing (CH).} In this approach, we create contextually relevant healing data with empathy and prosocial traits to mitigate toxicity.
 We take the context of the toxic sample (\ie excluding the response) and prompt a safety-aligned LLM to generate a synthetic response that is contextually relevant to the context while being empathetic and prosocial.
-Figure~\ref{fig:heal_instruction} shows the instruction to generate a contextual healing response (full prompt in Figure~\ref{fig:heal_prompt} in Appendix).
+Figure~\ref{fig:heal_prompt} in Appendix shows the instruction to generate a contextual healing response.
 Contextual healing enables us to generate catered healing data contextually relevant and specific to our training data.
 Such responses can potentially improve user engagement, compared to canned, non-contextual responses.

-\textit{Step 2: Model fine-tuning.} We fine-tune the base model on the training dataset that was updated with the healing data.
+\textit{Step 2: Model fine-tuning.} We fine-tune the base model on the training dataset updated with the healing data.
 In this updated training dataset, any context-response pair flagged as toxic in the original dataset, is \textit{replaced} by a `healed' context-response pair.

 \textit{Step 3: Model alignment using DPO.} Step 2 can mitigate toxicity in some cases, but we find that a biased toxicity classifier (from Stage 1) can still lead to toxicity even after Step 2.
 The problem is that all training samples are given equal weights during fine-tuning in Step 2.
 Therefore, we propose an additional \textit{model alignment step} that nudges the model towards the desired responses (based on our healing data), while mitigating toxicity.